Home

 Ice

-In simple terms, ice helps to slow and stop swelling by inducing vascular spasms (causing your blood vessels to contract, and thus not leak blood and fluids into the damaged tissue).4 In more complicated terms, well...
+In simple terms, ice helps to slow and stop swelling by inducing vascular spasms (causing your blood vessels to contract, and thus not leak blood and fluids into the damaged tissue).[4]
+In more complicated terms, well...

-Inflammation swelling from an injury happens because of both (1) direct hemorrhaging and (2) edema formation (fluid gathering in the tissues).
-Both hemorrhaging and edema lead to swelling.5 While blood clotting usually happens within about 5 minutes of being injured & then stopping, edema can perpetuate the swelling well beyond 5 minutes.6
+Both hemorrhaging and edema lead to swelling.[5]
+While blood clotting usually happens within about 5 minutes of being injured & then stopping, edema can perpetuate the swelling well beyond 5 minutes.[6]

 The best way to use ice is to apply actual ice to your skin.
-Ice stays at freezing temperature till it melts, and then just leaves more beautifully freezing ice.
+Ice stays at freezing temperature 'till it melts, and then just leaves more beautifully freezing ice.

 If you have an injury that needs ice or need to prepare for future 'Rest Ice Compression Elevation' programs (and injuries), fill paper cups with water and freeze them.
 You can then rip the cup off the ice as the ice melts when you apply it to an injury.